jbmilgrom/blogg/src/post/identity-state-time.md

 Nevertheless, the functional view is indeed expressible as a result of the work put in above.
 We can see change as creating something new, instead of altering something of old, and time as a series of successive states.
 We can alter our language and reimagine our physical reality to support a functional view of change, state and time.

-[^1]: Many of these insights can be found in original form in the [Structure and Interpretation of Computer Programs ](https://web.mit.edu/alexmv/6.037/sicp.pdf)(SICP).
+[^1]: Many of the insights underlying this post can be found in original form in the [Structure and Interpretation of Computer Programs ](https://web.mit.edu/alexmv/6.037/sicp.pdf) (SICP).
 There you will find a life-altering discussion of the same topics using Scheme, a Lisp dialect like Clojure.
 All code examples included here however, even if borrowed, will be couched in terms of JavaScript.
 If you know JavaScript and are unfamiliar with Scheme, this article may be immediately accessible to you without first learning how “[to balance all those parens](https://crockford.com/javascript/javascript.html).”
 Little is lost in translation as well.
 JavaScript has first-class functions (i.e. lambdas), closures (i.e. function-delimited lexical scoping) and generally thrives when used functionally.

     > JavaScript’s functions are first class objects with (mostly) lexical scoping.
 JavaScript is the first lambda language to go mainstream.
 Deep down, JavaScript has more in common with Lisp and Scheme than with Java.
 It is Lisp in C’s clothing. — Douglas Crockford, [JavaScript: The Good Parts](https://www.oreilly.com/library/view/javascript-the-good/9780596517748/ch01s02.html)

     There is even an ongoing [academic effort](https://sicp.comp.nus.edu.sg/) to translate the full text of SICP into JavaScript.
 Also considered, JavaScript is a close cousin of TypeScript, which enables traditional object-oriented constructs like `private` and `public` and functional constructs like `readonly` and `as const` at compile time.
 Perhaps in JavaScript (and TypeScript), we get enough support of functional and object-oriented programming paradigms to enable a discussion of both within a single, ubiquitous language.

 [^2]: Immutability is an important part of the equation as well.
-We’ll cover this soon in the section titled _Unchangeability is Fundamental to Functional Programming._
+We’ll cover this soon in the section titled [Unchangeability is Fundamental to Functional Programming](#unchangeability-is-fundamental-to-functional-semantics).
-[^3]: Object-oriented programming is also traditionally associated with code reuse through inheritance, among other patterns, that reinforce the object model.
+[^3]: Traditionally, object-oriented programming is also associated with code reuse through inheritance, among other patterns, that reinforce the object model.
 [^4]: The creator of Clojure at it again:

     > But as soon as we introduce… the idea that the value of a variable can change, a variable can no longer be simply a name.
 Now a variable somehow refers to a place where a value can be stored, and the value stored at this place can change.” — Rich Hickey, [The Value of Values](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/ValueOfValuesLong.md)

 [^5]: Never has the delineation between syntax and semantics been more pronounced than with [value objects](https://martinfowler.com/bliki/ValueObject.html), which commandeer object-oriented syntax to effect _non_-object semantics — i.e. immutable values.
 If not for the divergence between syntax and semantics, so-called “value objects” would be a contradiction in terms.
-We’ll cover the inherent mutability of objects soon in the sections titled _Changeability is Fundamental to Object Semantics_ and _“Object” Names Changeability_.
+We’ll cover the inherent mutability of objects soon in the sections titled [Changeability is Fundamental to Object Semantics](#changeability-is-fundamental-to-object-semantics) and [“Object” Names Changeability](#“object”-names-changeability).
 [^6]: Contextual immutability says nothing of local variables.
 In fact, a variable that is reassigned within the same procedure in which it was initialized cannot impact the semantics of such procedure.

     > …any mutation that is ever done to any of these is to rebind local variables…that doesn’t affect the fact that these objects are immutable from an outside perspective” Gary Bernhardt, [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell)